rghollenbeck/cointoss/README.md

 # cointoss
-A Linux command-line tool for generating Bitcoin BIP39 seed phrases using the multiple flipping of coins.
+A Linux command-line tool for generating Bitcoin BIP39 seed phrases using the multiple flipping of a coin.

 ## Features
 - Supports generating entropy for 12, 15, 18, 21, or 24-word BIP39 seed phrases.